logicalmechanism/CNFT-Origin-Trace/README.md

 - [PyVis](https://github.com/WestHealth/pyvis)
 - [NetworkX](https://github.com/networkx/networkx)

-This file requires a mainnet or testnet [BlockFrost](https://blockfrost.io/) api key.
+This file requires a mainnet or testnet Blockfrost API key.
+Please visit [BlockFrost](https://blockfrost.io/) and create a free api key.
 Place the api key into a file called blockfrost_api.key inside the CNFT-Origin-Trace folder.

 Use the requirements.txt file to install the python requirements with the pip command below.